Get Outdoors in Seattle This Summer (Updated July 9, 2020)

 Seattle has many bodies of water within the city: Puget Sound, Lake Washington, Lake Union, and Green Lake, to name just a few.
 We tell guests that you can’t really experience the true Seattle without getting outside on the water.
 Here are a few of our favorite options.

 Ballard Kayak is located at Shilshole Bay Marina in the nearby Ballard neighborhood and offers kayak and stand up paddleboard rentals, as well as guided tours.
 Highly recommended for all ages and abilities.
+Ballard Kayak is currently open for tours and rentals by reservation only.

 We’ve also rented boats at the Electric Boat Company on Lake Union several times with friends and family.
 These private rentals are quiet and easy to drive and can accommodate up to 10 people.
 Lake Union is a working lake with lots to see, including houseboats and seaplanes.
 Stop and pick up dinner at the boat dock at Ivar’s Fish Bar or bring a picnic with you on the boat.
 It’s a great way to see Seattle.
+The Electric Boat Company is currently open.

 The Greenlake Boathouse is located across the street from us on the north side of the lake.
 They rent stand up paddleboards, kayaks, canoes, sailboats, water bikes, and paddleboats.
 We have some beach towels and chairs available for guests to borrow at the lake.
+The boathouse is currently closed, but we anticipate that it will be opening soon.

 Outdoor Dining with a View